jimbol/learn-terraform/guide/BASIC_GRAMMAR.md

 The Terraform configuration language is a superset of the HashiCorp Configuration language or HCL.
 HCL is used for other tools created by HashiCorp as well.

 ### Declarative
 One key aspect of Terraform's language is that it is *declarative*.
 The code will be interpeted the same way every time we run it.
 There is no runtime logic, code forking, or loops.
-No off-by-1 errors.

 ## Blocks, Arguments, and Identifiers
 ### Blocks